ArcadeHustle/RingEdge_NoKey_softmod/README.md

 "Changes TeknoParrot 0.4a Patreon Build" - May 29, 2017<br>
 https://www.teknogods.com/viewtopic.php?t=38580

-TeknoParrot Patreon 0.4a out, have fun. #teknoparrot - May 29, 2017
+"TeknoParrot Patreon 0.4a out, have fun. #teknoparrot" - May 29, 2017
 https://twitter.com/ReaverTeknoGods/status/869293180730081280

 TeknoParrot currently supports emulation of a good chunk of the Ring library.